scottsheffield/qmk_firmware/keyboards/handwired/dactyl_manuform/readme.md

 Just a copy of the Impstyle keymap.
 Feel free to adjust it.

 #### Impstyle
 A simple QWERTY keymap with 3 Layers.
-Both sides are connected via serial and the Left ist the master.
+Both sides are connected via serial and the Left ist the leader.

 ### [Keymaps 5x7 aka almost Ergodox](/keyboards/handwired/dactyl_manuform/5x7/keymaps/)
 #### Default